Kunal022-del/Python-/Project 5 /Calculator.md

 - When clicked, the current expression is cleared, and the display is reset to an empty state, allowing the user to input a new expression.

+---
+## Contact
+For any questions or feedback, please reach out at [Kunalsep22@gmail.com].